tsoding/xkcd-indexer/README.md

 $ cabal v2-run
 ```

 This will download all xkcds metadatas and put them into a `database.db` SQLite database.
+If new comics comes out just rerun `cabal v2-run` and it will download metadata of the new comics'.